jlperona-teaching/ecs390-spring19/seminars/week02.md

 I will assign a scenario to each group.
 Read through the scenario, which will be shown on the projector.
 Once everyone is done reading, go through the discussion prompts below.
+If you finish early, you can read through the other scenario and discuss it if you'd like.

 I will provide a piece of scratch paper and a pen to each group.
 Each group will assign a scribe to write down their answers for each question.